Ideas-on-Stage/ideasonstage.com/content/news/2022-05-31-why-complex-presentations-don-t-work-and-what-to-do-instead.en.md

 *If you enjoyed this article, I would love to hear your feedback.
 Please get in touch using the form below.
 If you know a colleague or friend who might benefit from some presentation tips please forward this article to them.*

 How confident are you and your team with your own presenting skills?
-If you want to assess your ability to follow the key principles of powerful presentations, [please take the **Confident Presenter Scorecard**](https://www.ideasonstage.com/score/).*

-*By answering simple Yes/No questions, you’ll get an instant score plus suggestions for improvement.
+If you want to become a more confident presenter, take the **[Confident Presenter Scorecard](https://presentationscorecard.scoreapp.com/)**.
+Answer simple Yes/No questions, get an instant score plus suggestions for improvement.
 It takes less than 3 minutes.
-Once you complete the scorecard, you’ll also get a free pdf copy of our best-selling book **Business Presentation Revolution**.*
+Once you complete the scorecard, you’ll receive a free pdf copy of my best-selling book **Confident Presenter**.